 Love To Love You, Baby – Donna Summer

 If you’re not a fan of a 17-minute single, you’re probably not alone.
 Donna Summer released one in 1975 and TIME magazine gave it a less than favorable review.
 She was asked whether she touched herself during the creation of the song, and she said, “yes, I touched my knee.”

 Not everyone found that answer amusing.
 The track was banned from numerous radio stations across North America, yet the disco hit still found mass appeal regardless.

 This little ditty was about a guy who walks out of a bath and into a party in the adjoining room.
 I know what you’re thinking — what a powerful song.
 It was banned for an excellent reason — there was no mention of him putting his clothes back on.

-So, yes, they decided in 1958 that this song was about a man walking into a party naked, and therefore, it needed to be censored.
+So, yes, they decided in 1958 that this song was about a man walking into a party while completely nude, and therefore, it needed to be censored.

 Wake Up Little Susie – The Everly Brothers